auth0/docs/articles/libraries/lock/v11/migration-guide.md

 ## Troubleshooting

-If Lock takes a lot of time to display the login options, it's because the [Allowed Web Origins](/libraries/lock/v11/migration-v10-v11#configure-auth0-for-embedded-login) property is not correctly set.
+If Lock takes a lot of time to display the login options, it could be because the [Allowed Web Origins](/libraries/lock/v11/migration-v10-v11#configure-auth0-for-embedded-login) property is not correctly set.
 Please set it and try again.